How EMDR therapy and trigger warnings helped me move forward from trauma

 This essay discusses trauma from sexual assault.

 There’s a widespread idea that trigger warnings coddle mentally ill people.
 These arguments are usually made by people who don’t need trigger warnings and think those of us who do should just “grow up.”
 Initially, I also had reservations about them.
-I’d first learned about trigger warnings in 2013, the same year I started going to college.
+I’d first learned about trigger warnings in 2013, the same year I started college.
 I always disagreed with the coddling argument and knew these warnings helped people survive on a day-to-day basis.
 But I didn’t realize that they could provide long-term benefits to someone’s mental health.

 I found college incredibly difficult.
 While the academic side was manageable and enjoyable, my mental health began deteriorating.
-I felt overwhelmed: There were so many opportunities, everybody felt richer and more sophisticated than me, and I was one soul in a crowd of 20,000.
+I felt overwhelmed: There were so many opportunities, everybody seemed richer and more sophisticated than me, and I was one soul in a crowd of 20,000.
 Of those twenty thousand students, one was my rapist.

 I had been assaulted by this person years before, but up until college, I had managed to push it to the back of my mind.
 But denial wasn’t a healthy or sustainable strategy, and I started experiencing horrendous PTSD symptoms.
 It was compromising my university career, my relationships, and more importantly, my health.
 So I went to therapy.